-We expect that our cash, cash equivalents, restricted cash and short- and long-term investments as of September 30, 2017, totaling \$159.4 million, will be sufficient to fund our current operating plan and capital expenditure requirements into 2019 while we are preparing to establish a commercial infrastructure for a potential launch of selinexor in North America and Western Europe.
-Our future capital requirements will depend on many factors, including:
+We expect that our cash, cash equivalents and short- and long-term investments as of September 30, 2018, totaling \$211.6 million, in addition to the estimated \$166.9 million of net proceeds we raised in the private placement of the Notes in October 2018, will be sufficient to fund our current operating and capital expenditure plans for at least twelve months from the date of issuance of the financial statements contained in this Form 10-Q while we are establishing the commercial infrastructure for a potential launch of selinexor in the United States.
+Our need for additional funds thereafter may be partially offset by: (i) cash generated from sales of drugs if selinexor receives accelerated approval and we successfully commercialize selinexor in the United States and (ii) from potential future payments related to collaboration or license arrangements.
+However, our future capital requirements will depend on many factors, including:

-- the progress and results of our current and planned clinical trials of selinexor; - the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our other drug candidates; - the costs, timing and outcome of regulatory review of our drug candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the success of any collaborations that we may enter into with third parties; - the extent to which we acquire or in-license other drugs and technologies; - the costs of future commercialization activities, including drug sales, marketing, manufacturing and distribution, for any of our drug candidates for which we receive marketing approval, to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of any collaborator that we may have at such time; - the amount of revenue, if any, received from commercial sales of our drug candidates, should any of our drug candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.
+- the progress and results of our current and planned clinical trials of selinexor; - the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our other drug candidates: - the costs, timing and outcome of regulatory review of our drug candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the success of any collaborations that we may enter into with third parties; - the extent to which we acquire or in-license other drugs and technologies; - the costs of future commercialization activities, including drug sales, marketing, manufacturing and distribution, for any of our drug candidates for which we seek marketing approval, to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of any collaborator that we may have at such time; - the amount of revenue, if any, received from commercial sales of our drug candidates, should any of our drug candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.

 Identifying potential drug candidates and conducting preclinical studies and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve drug sales.
 In addition, our drug candidates, if approved, may not achieve commercial success.
-Our commercial revenues, if any, will be derived from sales of drugs that we do not expect to be commercially available for many years, if at all.
+Our commercial revenues, if any, will be derived from sales of drugs that may not become commercially available in the near term or at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.